google/deepvariant/docs/deepvariant-pacbio-model-case-study.md

 ## Running

-For simplicity we provide a script that downloads the input data and runs all the steps descibed above using DeepVariant Docker image. **Please note, that if you create your own script make_examples must be called with `--norealign_reads --vsc_min_fraction_indels 0.12` flag for PacBio long reads.**
+For simplicity we provide a script that downloads the input data and runs all the steps described above using DeepVariant Docker image. **Please note, that if you create your own script make_examples must be called with `--norealign_reads --vsc_min_fraction_indels 0.12` flag for PacBio long reads.**